 Margin plays a significant role in day trading.
 But what is margin, exactly?

 A margin account refers to a brokerage account in which your broker lends you cash to purchase securities.

 Financially speaking, leverage is when a small amount of capital is able to control a much more expensive asset or group of assets.
 When trading and investing, leverage has the ability to magnify your skillset.
 If you are adept and able to profit while trading, leverage (margin) may help you make profits faster and/or in larger quantities.
 However, the reverse is also true, and it’s important to understand the risks involved with trading on margin.
 If you aren’t proficient and you rack up trading losses, you will do so more quickly and in larger amounts.

-You may also want to consider short-term trading or long-term investing.
+You should carefully consider whether short-term trading or long-term investing is the right strategy for you.
 It’s important to discern the pros and cons between a short-term strategy (trading) or a long-term strategy geared toward managing and potentially growing wealth in the markets, often implementing a buy-and-hold approach (investing).

-Although you may see great benefit in accessing increased margin with a pattern day trade account, it’s important to understand that you can lose money.
+Although you might think there is great benefit in accessing increased margin with a pattern day trade account, it’s important to understand that you can lose money.

 In fact, when you day trade with borrowed funds, you can lose more than your initial investment.
 A decline in the value of stock purchased may cause your brokerage firm to require additional capital to maintain your position.
 An absence of an immediate additional capital infusion may cause your broker to liquidate your position.
 The same can happen with a short stock position and can result in unlimited losses.

 Since expenses can pile up quickly, you must monitor and control this expense.